smc/Indic-Keyboard/README.md

 ## Indic Keyboard
 AOSP keyboard ported to support more languges.

-Indic keyboard is a native free and open source Indian language input keyboard application for Android mobile devices.
-At present supporting almost 15 Indic languages, this application uses fonts in Android system in both direct input (characters mapped to keys) and transliteration.
+Indic keyboard is a free and open source Indian language input keyboard application for Android mobile devices.
+At present supporting about 16+ Indic languages, this application has multiple input methods for each language - direct input (characters mapped to keys), inscript and transliteration.
 Though support for Indian languages was already available in some phones, Android officially started support with Jelly bean (4.1) version.

-Users can directly type in their native language to any app installed in their phone.
-An installation wizard is included with the app to ease the setup process.
-Any novice user can install and setup the app for their language easily.
-This app extends Android’s default keyboard and adds support for languages such as Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Sinhalese, Tamil, Telugu, Urdu.
-The app supports any device which has Android 4.1 and above installed.
-Most of the supported languages have 3 layouts - phonetic, inscript and transliteration.Do note that font support for all languages may not be available in all makes and models.
+Device need to haave font and rendering support for the keyboard to work.

 This keyboard requires Android 4.1+.